librolibro/cellular-automaton.nvim/README.md

 ---@param should_fall: fun(CellularAutomatonCell):boolean
 ```
 - [x] support for nested animations (if they're on the same tabpage)
-    - didn't test it properly
+    - didn't test it properly but looks like it's working
+- [x] ability to start animation for not current window
 - [ ] `listchars` support?
 - [ ] wrap support
     - it's trickier than I thought earlier...